camendoza94/ColombiaTwiiterStream/README.md

-# twitterStreamerMeteor
+# ColombiaTwitterStream

-A simple boilerplate for a Meteor 1.4 Twitter streamer application with React.
-Uses the twitter [npm](https://www.npmjs.com/package/twitter) module for connecting to twitter.
+A simple app that shows in the map of Colombia the geolocalization of tweets according to the search made. **Creative addition: It shows a tooltip with the screen name and tweet text related to the point hovered or clicked, and changes the size of the point according to the number of retweets**.
+Final exam for web dev course.

 It requires you to setup your credentials on the server using environment variables:

 ```
 export TWITTER_CONSUMER_KEY="yourCredentialsHere"